WWE NXT live results: Great American Bash go-home show

 Aaron Rourke vs. Tristan Angels for the Evolve Championship

 The match goes through a commercial break.
-Before the show cuts to the break, the lights in the sound stage go dark and flickering red light baths the ring.
+Before the show cuts to the break, the lights in the sound stage go dark and a flickering red light illuminates the ring.
 A cackle rings out, and Angels is briefly terrified.
 Shiloh Hill might be playing mind games with Angels.

-Later in the match, Angels’ “Mr. NXT” sash becomes involved in the bout.
-Angels goes to retrieve his sash outside the ring, and he is dragged underneath the ring.
+Later in the match, the “Mr. NXT” sash becomes involved in the bout.
+Angels goes to retrieve his sash outside the ring (which he stole from Hill last week), and he is dragged underneath the ring.
 Presumably more shenanigans from Hill, as Angels gets back into the ring looking bewildered.
 Hill is never identified by name, but was programmed with Angels in recent weeks.

 Back in the ring, a disheveled Angels walks into a pump kick.
 Rourke then executes his Merry Go Round (somersault senton) off the top rope, and the champion hooks a leg to cover the challenger.